Sogand4/CartSense/ProjectSpec.md

 - **Feature Store**
   - Option 1: Calculate features (like inactivity time) right when the request comes in → simple, but adds a tiny bit of delay.
   - Option 2: Pre-calculate and store them → faster responses, but more moving parts and harder to keep up-to-date.
-  - Chose option 1 for the ismpler design and since logistic regress is quick anyway
+  - Chose option 1 for the simpler design and since logistic regress is quick anyway

 - **Retailer Config**
   - Good: Stored once per retailer, easy to look up, no need to send the same info (like `requires_account`) every time.